Native American Indian Spa Treatments

 Osha

-The root of this plant can be burned as an incense or carried for good luck and protection from bad influences.
+The root of this plant can be burned as incense or carried for good luck and protection from bad influences.
 Osha is also a preferred gift for Native American elders.

 White Sage